Prag8855/aab/content/guides/berlin-auslanderbehorde-appointment.md

 To book an appointment...

 1. Open the official [appointment booking page](/out/auslanderbehorde-appointment).
 2. Choose your nationality and the type of residence permit.
-If your type of residence permit is not in the list, you must [use the contact form](#send-your-documents-and-wait).
+If your type of residence permit is not in the list, [use the contact form](#send-your-documents-and-wait).
 4. Click *Weiter* to see appointment dates.
 Usually, there are no appointments.
 Try again until you find one.
 New appointments appear at random times, mostly during work hours.
 5. If there are free appointments, you can select a date and book the appointment.
 You will get an appointment confirmation by email.
+Save this email.

 **If you [apply for a Blue Card](/guides/blue-card)**, you don't need an appointment.
 [Apply for a Blue Card online](/guides/blue-card#apply-for-the-blue-card-online) instead.